Text behavior

 - Select a text element.

-- On the Behavior tab, expand Name and title, and then enable Make placeholder.
+- On the Behavior tab, in the Name and title group, enable Placeholder text.

-- Edit the prompt in the Placeholder text.
+- Edit the prompt in the text field below.

 Note